mhajric/shop-api/README.md

 # shop-api
-BE for web-shop using Sbring
+BE for web-shop using Spring